SaidGuerazem/Algeria-DataCup-3.0-Unilever-Delivery-Optimization/README.md

 2. **Optimization Algorithm:** The project utilizes a Genetic Algorithm-based P-median Optimization (GBPMO) approach, adapted from IoT systems, to optimize delivery planning.
 This algorithm minimizes the distance between delivery locations and the company base while adhering to constraints such as vendor capacities.

-## Usage
-To use this project:
-1. Clone the repository to your local machine.
-2. Ensure Python and necessary dependencies are installed.
-3. Execute the provided scripts for data preprocessing and optimization. (**Note:** Only code can be shared; the dataset is not included.)
-4. Explore the cleaned dataset and optimization results for insights.

 ## Files
 - `data_preprocessing.py`: Python script for data preprocessing and feature engineering.